-The cake turned out wonderfully – really aromatic, sweet and moist and went down a treat with all that tried some.
-By the end of our dinner party everyone was full up, so it was saved for the next day and eaten at my parent’s Guy Fawkes party!
+This was another dessert I made for my Halloween Dinner Party – Better Late Than Never!
+The cake turned out wonderfully – really aromatic, sweet and moist – it went down a treat with all that tried some.
+By the end of our dinner party everyone was full up, so it was saved for the next day and finished off at my parent’s Guy Fawkes party!

 - 4 eggs